She Loves Biscotti

 The date biscotti batter.

-The date biscotti loaves before and after they are baked.
+The date biscotti loaves before they are baked.

 A sliced loaf of date biscotti.